azuqua/node-token-sockjs/README.md

 	debug: app.get("env") !== "production"
 });

-server.listen(process.env.PORT || 8000);
 ```

 ## RPC Interface

 This module supports a bidirectional RPC interface between the server and client.
 This means the client can issue calls to the server and the server can issue calls to the client with a simple function call/callback interface.
-This can be very useful for syncing data between a distributed store on the server and any number of clients without relying on a big switch statement on top of a publish/subscribe pattern.
 The examples here will show how to use the RPC API surface from the server.
 See the [client docs](https://github.com/azuqua/jquery-token-sockjs) for examples of RPC functions going in the other direction.

 ```
 // set up this server to accept RPC commands from the clients
-// these functions can be created at initalization or dynamically later
+// these functions can be created at initalization with the socketController option or can be modified dynamically at run time
 // these examples will assume the tokenServer already exists and show how to dynamically modify RPC functions

 tokenServer.socketController.ping = function(auth, data, callback, socket){